-While macronutrients supply us with the necessary calories (energy) to move and function on a daily basis, micronutrients are the “spark plugs” that literally turn on the ignition, helping the body to effectively and efficiently utilise calories, and driving the many biochemical reactions that occur in our cells.
+Macronutrients supply us with the necessary calories to move and function on a daily basis, whereas micronutrients are the “spark plugs” that help the body to use these calories.

-Whilst the mineral content of plants depends on the mineral content of the soil they’re nurtured in, as long the diet is built upwards from a solid foundation of colourful vegetables, seeds, pulses, legumes and fruits, any plant-based eater should easily meet their micronutrient needs.
+One of the many benefits of a plant-based diet is its inherently high in micronutrients.
+That’s because plant foods are naturally rich in vitamins, minerals, and antioxidants.
+Whilst the mineral content of plants depends on the mineral content of the soil they’re nurtured in, as long the diet contains colourful vegetables, seeds, pulses, legumes and fruits, any plant-based eater should easily meet their micronutrient needs.

 The micronutrient challenges for vegans and plant-based enthusiasts happen when there is a lack of variety in the diet.
 Often this can come down to a perceived lack of time, which is the same reason why any diet can be nutritionally inadequate and imbalanced.
 Well-balanced and varied plant-rich diets can be extremely healthy, and they don’t have to be difficult!

 The nutritional challenges that do crop up, mainly centre on getting adequate B12*, iron, protein and zinc, as well as iodine, B6, vitamin D, and calcium.
 However, with a varied diet of plenty of fresh veg, wholegrains, legumes, beans and pulses, seeds and nuts, getting adequate amounts of these nutrients should not be a problem.

 The B12 vitamin is crucial for many reasons.
 It is vital for cellular and nerve production and a severe deficiency can cause anaemia, leading to irreversible nerve damage, and cognitive impairment